Vyral/ryan-butler-recruiting/strategy-call.md

 <div class="qanda">
 <p class="section-title">Here’s what a few agents say about working with me…</p>

-<p><span class="quote">High-level training, mentorship, and stellar systems has streamlined my business with consistent growth year over year.
+<p><span class="quote">"High-level training, mentorship, and stellar systems has streamlined my business with consistent growth year over year.
 The training and strategic opportunities CPG provides guarantees success.
-Direct access to Harrison, Ryan, and Keith shortened my learning curve and gives me access to resources that I didn't have as a solo agent.</span></p>
+Direct access to Harrison, Ryan, and Keith shortened my learning curve and gives me access to resources that I didn't have as a solo agent."</span></p>

-<p><span class="quote">The training has elevated my thinking about the level of success that can be achieved as a purposeful servant leader for clients in the community.
-The personal success I am experiencing now is definitely in direct correlation to learning the skills and strategies in the training/coaching sessions as well as just being in close contact with top agents on our team making things happen in a huge way.</span></p>
+<p><span class="quote">"The training has elevated my thinking about the level of success that can be achieved as a purposeful servant leader for clients in the community.
+The personal success I am experiencing now is definitely in direct correlation to learning the skills and strategies in the training/coaching sessions as well as just being in close contact with top agents on our team making things happen in a huge way."</span></p>

 <!--<p><span class="quote"></span><br>-->
 <!--<span class="author"></span></p>-->